studentkittens/lncs-pandoc/paper.md

                 ||     ||
 ```

 As you can see, we created a new image called ``sahib/cowsay_arch``.
+We can
-We can directly start the application by naming it after ``docker run``.
+directly start the application by naming it after ``docker run``.
+Now we can
-Now we can publish this image on *DockerHub*, a platform for exchanging user
+publish this image on *DockerHub*, a platform for exchanging user created
-created containerized applications.
-The key to this are the base images found on
+containerized applications.
+The key to this concept are the base images found on
-DockerHub @dockerhub, so instead of pushing the full 283 Megabyte for our example we will
+DockerHub, so instead of pushing the full 283 Megabyte for our example we will
 only push the difference to the *ArchLinux* base image -- which is about one
 megabyte.
-This near megabyte happens to be the size of the ``cowsay`` utility we
+This megabyte happens to be the size of the ``cowsay`` utility we
 installed.

 ```bash